Course Information

 Instructor(s)

-Goals This course aims to give the undergraduate students basic information about the topics covered by Fluid Mechanics and to provide the students with basic information / concepts about the courses they will take during the undergraduate education.
+Goals The objective of the course is to impart fundamental knowledge on topics covered by Fluid Mechanics to undergraduate students and to equip students with the prerequisite basic information/concepts regarding the courses they will take throughout their undergraduate education.

 Course Content Still Fluids Conservation Equations Frictional Flow, Flow in Open Channels, Sample Solutions.